 This is the ultimate drawback of carbon pricing: the companies that fall within its scope have to pay for allowances.
 They often pass on these additional costs to their customers.
 It was a proposed price hike for carbon that prompted the yellow vest protests in France, and these protests are one of the best illustrations of why the public is not a fan of such measures.

 Yet if done right—with high enough carbon prices—this policy could offset other costs related to climate change, argue the authors of the Boston Review article.
 All we need is to make the people who will pay for these high carbon prices that their children will live in a cleaner world.
-Others—a team of researchers from Stanford—argue now is the best time to make carbon pricing work.
+Others—a team of researchers from Princeton University—argue now is the best time to make carbon pricing work.

 "When we think about long-term problems like the pandemic or climate change, it's easy to assume that the solutions could conflict since they all require massive resources," says the lead author of the study, Kian Mintz-Woo.
 "But what we describe in this article is how the context of the coronavirus crisis actually provides a unique opportunity for mutually reinforcing forward-thinking solutions to improve sustainability and wellbeing as countries recover."